LFL-Lab/SQuADDS/wish_list.md

 - Integrate SQDMetal (fixed version) as a dependency of SQuADDS
 - Add an easy Palace simulation API on SQuADDS (with parallel processing)
 - Write a comprehensive tutorial on how to use Palace for simulations
-- Stress-test and report any bugs for Ansys simulations using the SQuADDS package
 - Provide compute resources to run simulations covering sparse regions of the Hamiltonian space

 ## Core: